kaygun/2024-Spring-388E/README.md

 ## Books

+The following books are freely available on the web.

-* T. Hastie, R. Tibshirani, and J. Friedman.  *The Elements of Statistical Learning.* (Freely available on the web)
+* T. Hastie, R. Tibshirani, and J. Friedman.  *The Elements of Statistical Learning.*
 * M. P. Deisenroth, A. A. Faisal, and C. S. Ong. *Mathematics For Machine Learning*.
-(Freely available on the web)
 * I. Goodfellow, Y. Bengio, and A. Courville. *Deep Learning*.
-(Freely available on the web)

 ## Other resources